1. Cold Email Guide

 • Adjust your daily sending volume when the performance of your campaign drops.

-• Stick to a recommended maximum sending volume of 50-100 emails/day/inbox.
-When you're using Hunter Campaigns, you can easily control your daily sending volume for each connected email account.
+• Stick to a low daily sending volume of emails/day/inbox.
+When you're using Hunter Campaigns, you can easily control your daily sending volume for each connected email account, and the default limit is 15 emails/day.

 Hunter Campaigns interface allowing the user to configure a daily sending volume for a connected email account